Geometry, dynamics, and arithmetic of $S$-adic shifts: Introduction

 Arnoux-Rauzy substitutions are known to be Pisot~\cite{Arnoux-Ito:01}.
 Purely substitutive Arnoux-Rauzy words are even natural codings of toral translations \cite{Berthe-Jolivet-Siegel:12,Barge-Stimac-Williams:13}.
 This is not true for arbitrary non-substitutive Arnoux-Rauzy words (see \cite{Cassaigne-Ferenczi-Zamboni:00,Cassaigne-Ferenczi-Messaoudi:08}), but we are able to show this property for large classes of them; to our knowledge, no such examples (on more than 2 letters) were known before.
-Moreover, we deduce from a recent result by Avila and Delecroix~\cite{AD13} that almost every Arnoux-Rauzy word is a toral translation.
+Moreover, we deduce from a recent result by Avila and Delecroix~\cite{AD13} that almost every Arnoux-Rauzy shift (w.r.t.\ a measure on the sequences of substitutions generating these words) is a natural coding of a toral translation.
 This proves a conjecture of Arnoux and Rauzy that goes back to the early nineties (see e.g.\ \cite{Cassaigne-Ferenczi-Zamboni:00,Berthe-Ferenczi-Zamboni:05}) in a metric sense.
 We also prove that any linearly recurrent Arnoux-Rauzy shift with recurrent directive sequence has pure discrete spectrum.

 Brun's algorithm~\cite{BRUN} is one of the most classical multidimensional generalizations of the regular continued fraction expansion \cite{BRENTJES,SCHWEIGER}.
 This algorithm generates a sequence of simultaneous rational approximations to a given pair of points (each of these approximations is a pair of points having the same denominator).
 It is also closely related to the modified Jacobi-Perron algorithm introduced by Podsypanin in~\cite{POD77}, which is a two-point extension of the Brun algorithm.
 It is shown to be strongly convergent almost everywhere with exponential rate \cite{FUKE96,Schratzberger:98,Meester,Broise} and has an invariant ergodic probability measure equivalent to the Lebesgue measure which is known explicitly~\cite{ArnouxNogueira93}.
 The substitutive case has been handled in \cite{Barge14,BBJS14}: Brun substitutions have pure discrete spectrum.
 Applying our theory, we prove that for almost all $(x_1,x_2) \in [0,1)^2$, there is an $S$-adic shift associated with a certain (explicitly given) Brun expansion which is measurably conjugate to the translation by $(x_1,x_2)$ on the torus~$\mathbb{T}^2$.
 This implies that Brun substitutions yield natural codings of almost all rotations on the two-dimensional torus.
 The subpieces of the associated Rauzy fractals provide (measurable) bounded remainder sets for this rotation.